-Thank you for your kind messages, I’m feeling better today and as promised I have a dramatic before / after story to show you.
-Pictures of this cute cottage makeover have been in my tear-up files since 2008 and they still look fantastic!
+Happy Monday!
+As promised, I have a dramatic makeover to show you.
+Pictures of this cute cottage have been in my tear files since 2008 and they still look fantastic!
 Plus, there’s great design wisdom in how a tiny, drab home became an unforgettable gem!

 My favorite thing about makeovers is that they can contain clever ideas we can all use.
-Good design is often smart design and every inch of this home was intelligently planned as to maximize it’s potential without actually extending its square-footage.
-The exterior alone is unrecognizable, while the interiors were reshaped with minimal architectural tweaks to fit two bedrooms, two baths, a laundry room and an open bar kitchen.
-For all this, credit goes to designer John Bjornen.
+Good design is not only beautiful but teaches you something and as you will see, every inch of this home was intelligently planned to maximize its potential.
+The exterior alone is unrecognizable, while the interiors were reconfigured with minimal architectural tweaks to fit two bedrooms, two baths, a laundry room and an open bar kitchen.
+For all this, credit goes to New York designer John Bjornen.

 I know I mentioned this last week but I am over the moon with the February issue of House Beautiful.
 It is filled with gorgeous projects from cover to cover and although I already wrote about one of their stories here (Nina Farmer’s Boston home makeover), I can’t help sharing yet another one.
 It is a 1900s Atlanta cottage with plenty of charm and an old world feel.
 Those of you who share my love of old houses will really like this one!